Count-I/angular_spotify_clon/README.md

-# angular_spotify_clon
+# WhatsApp clone
-An Angular and Node.js spotify clon
+An Angular and Node.js WhatsApp clone